sandialabs/LoQS/docs/notebooks/multipatch.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sandialabs/LoQS/{{ binder_branch }}?filepath=docs/notebooks/multipatch.ipynb)

 A single logical qubit is only half the story: real algorithms need logical qubits to *interact*.
 This tutorial walks through every two-qubit (2Q) operation LoQS's Surface-17/13/10 codepack provides, from simplest to most fault-tolerant, using two (or three) `"surf10"` patches throughout -- the smallest layout, chosen here purely to keep circuits small and simulation fast; every operation shown works identically on `"surf17"`/`"surf13"`.
+Every multi-patch instruction builder below takes a `PatchGeometry`, which bundles the patches' labels and qubit lists (and any seam qubits) into a single object -- built once per section and reused both for the builder call and for the `"Init Patch"` stack entries.

 1. **Transversal logical CNOT**: the cheapest 2Q gate, but only fault-tolerant if the two patches are already adjacent on real hardware.
 2. **Ancilla-mediated joint parity measurement**: a non-destructive `Z_L(A) Z_L(B)` (or `X_L(A) X_L(B)`) readout using one bare ancilla qubit -- cheap, but *not* fault-tolerant.